yerassylabeuov/neuromusix/README.txt

 The attribution to the soundfont is in the manual.

 The stable version for Python is 3.12.9
-Create a venv in the folder to install libraries.
+Create a venv (virtual environment) in the folder to install libraries.
   To run the program, install these libraries (in venv) by inserting this in a command line of a Python interpretator:
         pip install -r requirements.txt for macOS, you may need: